bergie75/chess_tools/README.md

 https://commons.wikimedia.org/w/index.php?curid=1499808

-Code to draw board and pieces from Medium article "How to Build a Chess Game with Pygame in Python" by Arslan Mirza.
+Code to draw board and pieces from Medium article "How to Build a Chess Game with Pygame in Python" by Arslan Mirza, https://medium.com/javarevisited/how-to-build-a-chess-game-with-pygame-in-python-9eb0a7591776